endocode/shelldoc/README.md

 The _shelldocwhatever_ options tells `shelldoc` that the exit code of the following command does not matter.
 If any expected response is specified, it will still be evaluated.
+The test succeeds if the expected response is produced, no matter the exit code of the command.

+An expected exit code is specified using the _shelldocexitcode_ option:

     ```shell {shelldocexitcode=2}
     % (exit 2)
     ```

-This executes the test, for tests:
+This means the test is considered successful if it produces no response and returns 2.

 ```shell {shelldocexitcode=2}
 > (exit 2)